-If you've gone through our course on the Art of Reading (which we recently updated and revised), you'll realize that there are many better strategies than plowing ahead.
+If you’ve gone through our course on the Art of Reading, you’ll realize that there are many better strategies than plowing ahead.
 You must pursue your curiosities!
 This is by far the most important principle of good reading.

 The truth is that when you’re super bored, your interest and understanding come to a screeching halt.
 There are many, many topics that I find interesting now which I found dull at some point in my life.
 Five years ago, there was no possible way I would have made it through The Power Broker, even if I tried to force myself.
 And it would have been a mistake to try.